 - It is one of the heaviest flying birds (weighing up to 15kgs).
 They inhabit dry grasslands and scrublands on the Indian subcontinent.

-- IUCN Red List: It is a Critically Endangered species with less than 150 birds left in the wild.
+- Critically Endangered species with less than 150 birds left in the wild.

 - Great Indian bustards are tall birds with long legs and long necks; the tallest individuals may stand up to 1.2 metres high.